haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 5. Modify `.env`, update image version and add cache configurations:

-    !!! note "Variables change logs for `.env`"
+    !!! note "Variables change logs for `.env` in Seafile 13"
-        1. From Seafile docker 13, the configurations of database and cache can get from environment variables directly (you can define it in the `.env`).
+        1. The configurations of database and cache can get from environment variables directly (you can define it in the `.env`).
 What's more, the Redis will be recommended as the primary cache server for supporting some new features (please refer the ***upgradte notes***, you can also refer to more details about Redis in Seafile Docker [here](../setup/setup_pro_by_docker.md#about-redis)) and is the default type of cache provided  in Seafile 13.

-        2. Starting from Seafile 13, When initializing Seafile, the configuration of S3, the SeaSearch component, and the newly supported Metadata server component all use unified variables (i.e., `S3_xxx`) for the authorization information of S3 in the new deployment.
+        2. The configuration of S3 (including Seafile server, SeaSearch, and the newly supported Metadata server) will use unified variables (i.e., `S3_xxx`) for the authorization information of S3 in the new deployment.
 Please refer to the end of [the table in Seafile Pro deployment](../setup/setup_pro_by_docker.md#downloading-and-modifying-env) for details.
 If you plan to deploy or redeploy these components in the future, **please pay attention to changes in variable names**.

+        3. The configuration of notification server will no longer read from `seafile.conf`, rather than the variable `NOTIFICATION_SERVER_URL` in the `.env` and leave blank to disable this feature.

     - Update image version to Seafile 13